Meilin-Lyu/white_black_grid/README.md

 # white_black_grid
-.A simple game wrote by Python.
+A simple game wrote by Python.